Unlimited hosting vs reseller – Choosing the right hosting plan

 What’s not to like about a Trinity account?
 Not much to be perfectly frank.
 Granted, it costs 3 times as much as an unlimited Ruby plan, but you do get to run 50 cPanel accounts that have only slightly less power than our Topaz plan (£7.99/m at time of print).
 That’s pretty good value in anyone’s book.

-If you haven’t already guessed - hosting a lot of websites on a single cPanel account, whether that's a Ruby unlimited plan or any other plan, is almost certainly not a good thing to do.
-It makes it difficult to disentangle customers later on, exposes them to unnecessary security issues, and means that a single website might hog all of the power, making other websites slow down.
+If you haven’t already guessed - hosting a lot of websites on a single cPanel account, whether that's a Ruby unlimited website plan or any other plan, is almost certainly not a good thing to do.
+It can makes it difficult to disentangle sites later on, exposes them to unnecessary security issues, and means that a single website might hog all of the power, making other websites slow down.